 One of the best things about pfSense is that there’s a really great community behind it, so if you have a question, want to implement something new, or need to learn how to troubleshoot an issue, there’s a great group of people who are willing to help.

-What is OpenWrt?
+What is the OpenWrt OS?

 OpenWrt is an open-source operating system based on Linux that targets embedded devices.
 The biggest selling point of OpenWrt is that it provides a fully writable filesystem, where packages can be installed/used.
 This is special because OpenWrt can be installed on existing routers, meaning that you can purchase a router, flash it with OpenWrt and use it instead of the default operating system.